Read our expectations so firms can plan and continue to meet their regulatory responsibilities.

 Notifying us of changes to your working arrangement

 Any material changes to how your firm intends to operate may require you to notify us first.
-Under Principle 11 of the FCA’s Principles for Businesses, firms are required to deal with the FCA in an open and cooperative way and to disclose to us anything relating to the firm which we would reasonably expect notice of.
+Under Principle 11 of the FCA’s Principles for Businesses, firms must deal with the FCA in an open and cooperative way and to disclose to us anything relating to the firm which we would reasonably expect notice of.

 SUP 15.3 sets out additional rules and guidance about when the FCA would expect notice of matters relating to a firm.
 You should continue to monitor any changes and speak to your usual supervisory contact with any questions.